atillatan/blog/_articles/host-Aap.Net-Core-on-Linux-with-Apache.md

-# ASP.NET Core on Linux with Apache
+# Host ASP.NET Core on Linux with Apache

 Apache is a very popular HTTP server and can be configured as a proxy to redirect HTTP traffic to kestrel.
 We will learn how to set up Apache on CentOS 7 and use it as a reverse proxy to welcome incoming connections and redirect them to the ASP.NET Core application running on Kestrel.